 Now you're ready to handle all the events, such as the onclick event shown in Figure 6.
 Storing a reference to the parent window object during the DocumentComplete event helps to retrieve the source event object later.

 Dim objSrc As HTMLInputButtonElement

 Set objSrc = _

+At this point, it's easy to check the tag name and the type of the element that was clicked to start the DHTML event bubbling up to the document object.
 When a form submission is in progress, you can govern the whole operation yourself: populate the proper dictionary and navigate to the place the form's action property dictates.
 If the form's target is a relative file name, the WebBrowser control automatically completes it with the current path.
 In a client-side scenario this will be the path of the executable, not the path of the visited page.
 To adjust this, cancel the default handling of the click event (see Figure 6).
 The LocalNavigate method can add the full path to relative ASP file names.

 <input type=text name=MyName>